Blitzkind/Dingler/CONTRIBUTING.md

 # Contributing

 - No LLM PRs please.
 I know "this is how the industry is moving" but I do not care.
 This is a hobby and learning project.
-Work with your hands and your own brain.
 Embrace the friction.

 - Do not use Harmony Patches for anything outside of the following
   - Structural changes